eazyt/proxy-app/README.md

 # usage on local machine with kubectl and minikube installed

+# Enable the Ingress controller
+minikube addons enable ingress

+# Verify that the NGINX Ingress controller is running
+kubectl get pods -n kube-system

 clone this repo and run:
 kubectl create -f webapp-deployment.yaml --validate=false

-# Enable the Ingress controller
-minikube addons enable ingress

 # assigning LoadBalancer to minikube deployment